jihuang-adobe/aem-experimentation-boilerplate/README.md

 # AEM Experimentation Boilerplate

 This is a boilerplate for AEM experimentation.
-It builds upon the [AEM Boilerplate](https://github.com/adobe/aem-boilerplate) with these enhancements:
+It builds upon the [AEM Boilerplate](https://github.com/adobe/aem-boilerplate) with these configurations:

 - Integration of the updated Experimentation Engine (V2) - see https://github.com/adobe/aem-experimentation/pull/28
-- Sidekick configuration with the latest experimentation UI rail (Click the experimentation button on sidekick to see it.)
+- Sidekick configuration with the latest experimentation UI rail

 ## Environments